dotnet/corefxlab/src/System.Threading.Tasks.Channels/README.md

 consumption models.

-When these Channel abstract classes become part of corefx, System.Threading.Tasks.Dataflow may take a dependency on System.Threading.Tasks.Channels as a lower-level set of abstractions, replacing internal implementation details with these channels.
+When these Channel abstract classes become part of corefx, System.Threading.Tasks.Dataflow may take a dependency on System.Threading.Channels as a lower-level set of abstractions, replacing internal implementation details with these channels.
 It's also possible that several of the blocks in System.Threading.Tasks.Dataflow could be modified to relate to channels in the public API, enabling direct integration between the libraries.
 For example, ```BufferBlock<T>```  could derive from ```Channel<T>```,
 ```ActionBlock<T>``` could derive from ```WritableChannel<T>```, etc., and/or methods could be added to support linking dataflow blocks